bojle/bojle.github.io/content/links.md

 This technique \"EMI\" allows one to have many versions of a program (in this case, a compiler) and test for miscompilations.

+- [Beyond the Phase Ordering Problem: Finding the Globally Optimal Code w.r.t.
+Optimization Phases](https://arxiv.org/pdf/2410.03120)

+Makes a case that solving the phase ordering problem of compiler passes is not the ultimate solution for generating optimal code.
+For example, a compiler will never convert bubble sort into quick sort, no matter the order in which optimization passes are run because it lacks a semantic understand of the problem.
+Urges a "global" view of the optimization problem.

 ## Programming/Hacking

 - [Hacker How To - Eric